 My dad had suffered an accident when I was a baby, where he fell headfirst down a flight of stairs.
 While it had been a joyous miracle that he had survived at all, our entire family was still shaken irrevocably.
-Overnight, he became a chronic pain sufferer.
+Overnight, he became a chronic pain and traumatic brain injury sufferer.
 A self-employed mobile locksmith by profession, with a brand new mortgage, a new baby, and a family to support, he had to keep working.

 Despite loving parents with the best of intentions, in many ways I was still the child "forgotten in the shuffle."
 On the outside, everything seemed perfect.
 My family won some settlement money and was able to afford a decent house in a middle-class neighborhood.
 My mom was involved and loving with me, orchestrating her entire life around my recitals and games.
 My dad had a successful business.
 The accident fell into the back of everyone's mind.